joaopelinca/joaopelinca/README.md

 #### Fun Facts:

-- I’m from Brazil, fluent in both English and Portuguese, and currently studying Spanish.
+- I’m originally from Brazil, fluent in both English and Portuguese, and currently studying Spanish.
 - I’m very picky about my ratio when brewing coffee.
 - My hobbies include playing video games, going to the gym, and spending quality time with friends and family.